Tipser/slate/source/includes/_embedded-mode.md

 </Router>
 ```

-**Step 2:** When the product page is visited, read the product id ("12345678" in the earlier example) from the URL and pass it to Tipser’s `ProductContext` component.
+**Step 2:** When the product page is visited, read the product id ("12345678" in the earlier example) from the URL and pass it to Tipser’s `ProductPage` component.

 ```jsx
 import { useParams } from 'react-router';